 - Autoimmune response to the device, including fatigue, rashes, hair loss and weight gain

 - Expulsion of the device

 - Perforation or tear of pelvic organs, including uterus or colon

 - Severe migraines and allergic reactions to the device or device components

 Additional information about reports of the side effects can be found here.

 Essure Complaints and History

-From the time Essure was approved by the FDA in 2002 through December 2015, the FDA has recieved 9,900 reports from doctors and women that the permanent birth control device has caused serious side effects.
+From the time Essure was approved by the FDA in 2002 through December 2015, the FDA has received 9,900 reports from doctors and women that the permanent birth control device has caused serious side effects.

 After thousands of people reported complaints about the birth control device, the FDA announced in February 2016 that it would require Bayer to conduct a clinical study on the safety and efficacy of Essure.
 In October 2016, the FDA then required Bayer to add a black box warning to Essure labeling.
 Black box warnings are the FDA’s highest level and indicate that a product may cause death or serious injury.